 Have you noticed your business is listed on Google Maps, but you’re not sure how to edit the information?
 Are you looking to get your business to rank higher in local Google searches?
-By optimizing your Google Business Profile (formerly known as Google My Business) for a strong search strategy, more potential customers can find you online.
+By optimising your Google Business Profile (formerly known as Google My Business) for a strong search strategy, more potential customers can find you online.
 After all, businesses are found, on average, through 157 direct searches each month and 852 discovery searches.

-A Google Business Profile is an indispensable (and free) tool for a strong local SEO strategy — and one that every local business owner should be using to maximize local orders from Google Search and Maps.
+A Google Business Profile is an indispensable (and free) tool for a strong local SEO strategy — and one that every local business owner should be using to maximise local orders from Google Search and Maps.

 What is a Google Business Profile?